fedeghe/upload-web-worker/README.md

 where
 - percent: the progress percentage with two decimals
 - loaded: amount of Bytes already loaded
-- total: total amount of Bytes of ther uploading file
+- total: total amount of Bytes of the uploading file
 ## Aborting

 _react-upload-web-worker_ offert **two** methods, one is `start` as we saw above, it returns an _id_ for this upload (the same value that is passed to the listeners).